Barsay/JetSynthTemplate/README.md

   5. type <code>sudo make </code> then <code> make install </code> Documentation for troubleshooting: <link>http://portaudio.com/docs/v19-doxydocs/compile_cmake.html</link>, <link>http://portaudio.com/docs/v19-doxydocs/compile_linux.html</link>
   General portaudio documentation  <link>http://portaudio.com/docs/v19-doxydocs/index.html</link>

+  ### Set default soundcard + some info about NANO audio devices
+  If the direcotires or the folders don't appear, you have a problem with your ALSA installation.
+  1. type <code>cd /proc/asound</code>.
+The <code>cards</code> file contains informations about the soundcards that can be used by ALSA.
+  2. type <code>cat cards</code> You will see all the devices that can be used.
+    The default devices are:
+      <code>[tegrahda       ]</code>, witch is the audio device connected with HDMI output
+      <code>[tegrasndt210ref]</code> witch should be the device connected with I2S system (not sure about that....).
+    If you are using an USB pug-and-play sound device, it should appear as well in the options.
+  3. type <code>cd /etc</code>.
+Here you can find a file called <code>asound.conf</code>. it contains the info for ALSA on how to use the soundcard system in the NANO. *TODO*

 ## USE IT:
   1. Clone this repo